keiya01/react-performance-testing/README.md

 console.log(renderTime.current.Component.updates); // output: []
 ```

 **Note**: You need to set display name.
-If you have anonymous component, we can not set property to `renderCount` correctly.
+If you have anonymous component, we can not set property to `renderTime` correctly.

 ##### Properties